 Educating myself has helped a lot.
 Just to know many others experience them is a real encouragement.
 The panic attack is quite common and much is known about it, the attack can be understood and even managed by understanding its true nature.
 Reading the Psalms really helps.
 I can so relate to King David.

-I know that all that touches me is the Lord’s concern; of that I have no doubt.
+I know that all that touches me is the Lord’s concern–I have no doubt about that.

 4 thoughts on “The Master of My Panic”

 I’ve also suffered many panic attacks.
 When I feel one approaching I take ¼ (3.75mg) Oxazepam & then lie down & pray, asking the Lord if I may stay close to him.
 His presence & love during those times are indescribable.